 October 9th is the Day of the Valencian Community, kind of like 4th of July in the States.
 Though, I suppose it’s different, because it’s a celebration for a specific Spanish state and not the country as a whole.
 We don’t have any equivalent holiday for just Ohio (where I’m from).
 But then again, Ohio doesn’t have its own language, a millennium of heritage, or really much worth celebrating at all.
 Besides buckeye cookies.

-King James the First of Aragon reclaimed Valencia for Christianity on October 9th, 1238, and it’s the day remembered as the birth of the Kingdom of Valencia.
+King James the First of Aragon reclaimed Valencia for Christianity on October 9th, 1238, which is the day remembered as the birth of the Kingdom of Valencia.
 Here’s a rundown of the commemorative events which will be taking place on the 9th, this year.

 Preceding the official events of the 9th, the city invites pyrotechnic artists from all over the world to put on a massive fireworks display in the riverbed of the Turia on the evening of October 8th.
 (Alamada metro station)